KEY TAKEAWAYS

 Since the cost is shared between multiple employees, group plans often have far lower premiums than an individual policy.
 This makes the group plan more affordable and accessible to everyone.

 Group health insurance ensures everyone has the same access to healthcare, regardless of health status or pre-existing conditions.
-While individual plans might differentiate, group benefits cover all eligible employees equally.
+While individual plans might differ, group benefits cover all eligible employees equally.

 Are group benefits taxable in Canada?